VisSV/tasksystem-frontend/README.md

 or build everything to be copied to a local server:

 ```
-npm build
+npm run-script build
 ```

-You can then copy the files in the `build` directory to a local web server.
+You can then copy the files in the `build` directory to a static web server.

 ## Configuration